- Nutrition Content is Too Low?

 Rather than doing the math for each ingredient to increase the estimated serving size, you can use the yield tool to automatically calculate the new ingredient amounts based on the portion size.
 To do so, complete the following steps.

-- Your first step is to obtain the desired estimated serving size to match the portion size, which in the example below is 4 oz.
-You do this by entering a lower serving yield until you achieve the desired result.
-In the example screenshot below, entering 10 servings increases the estimated serving size to 4.27 oz, which will suffice.
+- Your first step is to obtain the desired estimated serving size to match the portion size, which in the example below is 250 ml.* You do this by entering a lower serving yield until you achieve the desired result.
+In the example screenshot below, entering 51 servings increases the estimated serving size to 261.48 g (9.22) oz, which matches the portion size (250 ml portion size x 1.044 density = 261 g).

 - With the desired estimated serving size achieved, your next steps are to use the scale function to automatically adjust the ingredient amounts.
 Click the adjust icon beside Yield and the Yield Adjustment window appears (second screenshot below).